saintmalik/blog.saintmalik.me/blog/2022-09-01-leveraging-git-hook-for-secure-sdlc.md

 ## What's the pre-commit hook?

-The pre-commit hook is the script that runs immediately you enter the "git commit -m "Commiting my chnages", meaning that what every instruction that is given to the pre-commit hook would initiate first before the commit.
+The pre-commit hook is the script that runs immediately you enter the "git commit -m "Commiting my chnages", meaning that whatever instruction that is given to the pre-commit hook would initiate first before the commit.

-So if the instructions fails, the commit would not take place and it the instructions is successful the commit will proceed.
+So if the instructions fails, the commit would not take place and if the instructions is successful the commit will proceed.

 ### Pros:
    - Your secret/api/hardcoded keys would never make it into the commit history